zer0index/estiMate/README.md

         ↓                              │
        (route) ───► powerbi_agent ─────┘
                                       ↓
+                                 merge_agent
+                                      ↓
+                                 estimation_agent
+                                      ↓
                                      END
 ```

 - Built with `StateGraph` from LangGraph
 - Routes data dynamically to specialized agents (Canvas App, Power Automate, Database, Model Driven, Power BI)
+- All agent outputs are merged by `merge_agent` before estimation
+- `merge_agent` ensures all features, actions, connectors, and top-level fields from each agent are included in the final output
+- `estimation_agent` produces the final effort/cost estimate
 - Automatically loops until all data is processed

 ---